skillplot/lscripts-docker/docs/_posts/2021-05-08-quick-start.md

   * Lower cuda version to be installed first; if you need multiple cuda installation; downgrades are not possible
   * When more then one cuda is installed; when prompted, should select yes to configure multiple-cuda in order to select the appropriate cuda being installed before verifying it
   * The sequencing of the installation is carefully crafted to build the full stack host system with maximum functionality from the compiled software suites
+  * If utilities are already installed, **they will be upgraded** if latest packages are available.
 * **Supported CUDA version per system**
   * ubuntu18.04: 9.0, 10.0, 10.2, 11.0
   * ubuntu16.04: 8.0, 9.0, 10.0